 Jack purchased a 1957 Chevrolet Bel Air sport coupe in 1974 while still in college.
 Since then, he has owned many Chevrolets, including a number of one-owner and low mileage examples: a 1937 Chevrolet Master Deluxe sport sedan with 4,700 original miles, a restored 1941 Chevrolet Special Deluxe two-door sedan, a 1955 Chevrolet Bel Air Nomad, a 1956 Chevrolet One-Fifty with 55,000 original miles, a 1957 Chevrolet Bel Air two-door sedan with 34,000 original miles, a 1958 Chevrolet Bel Air four-door sedan with 14,000 original miles, a 1962 Chevrolet Impala sport coupe with 20,000 original miles, a 1967 Chevrolet Corvette convertible with 71,000 original miles, and a 1968 Chevrolet Chevelle SS-396 Sport Coupe, which won various awards within the VCCA.
 Additionally, Jack owned a pristine 1987 Buick Grand National, which had only 2,900 miles on the odometer when he acquired it in 2000.
 Jack has even owned five early Mustangs, including 1965 and 1966 convertibles, and his first car was a 1964 Ford Galaxie 500 sport coupe.
 More recently, Jack and his wife have owned 2006, 2008, 2011, 2012, and 2017 Mustangs.

 Jack’s collector car stable has included award winning vehicles.
 His 1950 Chevrolet Styleline Deluxe four-door sedan with 25,000 original miles is now in Preservation status within the VCCA.
 His 1956 Chevrolet Bel Air four-door sedan was a National Award-winner in the VCCA and the Bowtie Chevys/Late Great Chevys/YesterYear Chevys Association, having scored as high as 994 out of 1,000 points in judged competition.
 His 1956 Chevrolet Bel Air Nomad station wagon won several “Best Interior” awards and set an auction record at $97,000 when it was hammered sold at the January 2008 Barrett-Jackson collector car auction in Scottsdale, Arizona.
-Jack has just completed a comprehensive nuts-and-bolts, body-off rotisserie stock restoration of his 1955 Chevrolet Bel Air sport coupe, with a goal of achieving national award status within the VCCA and the Antique Automobile Club of America (AACA).
+Jack has just completed a comprehensive nuts-and-bolts, body-off rotisserie stock restoration of his 1955 Chevrolet Bel Air sport coupe, which has achieved national award status within the VCCA and the Antique Automobile Club of America (AACA).

 Jack’s Judging and Appraisal Career